All of our plans protect from severe financial hardship resulting from medical costs, but they have many different options and features.

 A High Deductible Health Plan (HDHP) is a health insurance plan offering lower premiums in exchange for first dollar expenses going toward a deductible instead of copayments.
 The plan generally covers health care expenses after the deductible is met.
 You can also opt for varying coinsurance rates which can also affect your premium.

-Preventative care is usually covered 100% under an HDHP, and there is a cap on the out-of-pocket expenses you are responsible for during the year.
+Preventative care is covered at 100% under an HDHP, and there is a cap on the out-of-pocket expenses you are responsible for during the year.
 HDHPs are frequently paired with HSAs to help you pay for expenses your plan does not cover.
 You must have an eligible HDHP to open an HSA.

 - Can I have other health coverage in addition to my HDHP?